 How to Make Your Construction Draw Process 55 Days Faster

 In order to support a faster draw turn time, keep projects on track, and gain repeat business from contractors, lenders must turn to technology.
-Lenders using digital solutions such as Land Gorilla’s Construction Loan Manager can reduce the draw processing timeline from 13 days to 2 days per draw.
+Lenders using digital solutions such as construction draw software can reduce the draw processing timeline from 13 days to 2 days per draw.
 This means all parties are ahead of the game by 11 days on each draw.
 Considering that most construction loans have 5 draws, with a savings of 11 days each, in total everyone is benefiting by 55 days.

 To make the construction draw process 55 days faster, you must automate your contractor’s payment process before and after your approval.

 - Contractor logs into a branded, mobile-friendly web portal